-Measure to as much resolution as possible and practical.
+In summary, measure with as much resolution as possible and practical.

 Linearity represents the change in accuracy through the expected operating range of a measurement device.

-Sources of linearity error may come from age, wear, or calibration error, or there may be known linearity error.
+Sources of linearity error may come from age, wear, calibration error, or there may be known linearity error.
 If there is known error then there may be a calculation to account for it and various ranges of measurement.